rasbt/smilite/README.md

 Installation
 =============
-You can use the following command to install PyPrind:
+You can use the following command to install smilite:
 `pip install smilite`
  or
 `easy_install smilite`